michaelkandziora/shell.envdiff/README.md

 Use `--output FILE` to replace a report destination only after all inputs have parsed and the complete report is ready.
 It works with text or `--json`; a write failure returns status `2` without reflecting the destination path.
+New report files are private (mode 0600); ordinary rwx permissions of an existing regular file are retained.
+If FILE is a symlink, envdiff atomically replaces that link entry rather than writing through it.

 ## Development